 Taoiseach Survives Internal Revolt as Ireland Grapples with Fuel Crisis and Soaring Energy Bills

-Taoiseach Micheál Martin has asserted his intention to lead Fianna Fáil into the next general election after surviving a week of internal party dissent, as his government faces mounting pressure over soaring fuel and energy prices linked to the ongoing war in Iran.
+Taoiseach Micheál Martin has survived a week of internal Fianna Fáil dissent and vowed to lead the party into the next general election, as his government faces mounting pressure over soaring fuel and energy prices linked to the ongoing war in Iran and its devastating impact on Irish households and businesses.

 Background

 The 2026 Irish fuel protests, which erupted earlier this month, were a direct response to rapidly escalating petrol, diesel, and home heating oil prices.
-The protests drew tens of thousands of people onto the streets of Dublin and other cities, putting enormous political pressure on the coalition government.
-The crisis has been compounded by projections that electricity bills could rise by up to 9%, with even steeper increases forecast for gas prices.
+The protests drew tens of thousands of people onto the streets of Dublin and other cities, with farmers and hauliers blockading major roads, fuel depots, and the nation's only oil refinery at Whitegate.
+The government condemned the blockades as "national sabotage" and deployed Gardaí and the Defence Forces to clear them, a response that further inflamed tensions with rural communities already feeling the acute economic pain of the crisis.

 Key Developments